2013 Latakia offensive: Rebel massacre of civilians

 On 26 August 2013, the SOHR reported that the kidnapped Alawite cleric, Badr Ghazal, had been executed by the Al-Nusra Front.

 More than a month after the offensive had ended, additional reports emerged of civilian killings by rebel fighters.
 According to one report, two mass graves were found.
-Kidnapped women had also been shipped off in trucks to be raped by rebel fighters.
-62–140 civilians were estimated to had been massacred, with another 105–199 missing or confirmed as kidnapped.
+Kidnapped women were also reportedly shipped off in trucks to be raped by rebel fighters.
+62–140 civilians were estimated in the report to have been massacred, with another 105–199 missing or confirmed as kidnapped.

-On 11 October, Human Rights Watch released a report which stated that, after an investigation, they found grave violations of human rights by opposition forces, for example executions, unlawful killings, and hostage-taking.
-According to the report, 190 civilians were killed by rebel forces, including at least 67 of the victims being executed or unlawfully killed, although the number could be higher.
-Human Rights Watch stated that most of those killed were either intentionally or indiscriminately killed by opposition forces.
+On 11 October 2013, Human Rights Watch (HRW) released a report which stated that, after an investigation, they found grave violations of human rights by opposition forces, including executions, unlawful killings, and hostage-taking.
+The report documented 190 civilians killed by rebel forces, including at least 67 of the victims who were executed or unlawfully killed, though it noted that number of victims was likely higher.

+HRW stated that most of those killed were either intentionally or indiscriminately killed by opposition forces, with often clear sectarian motivations.
 More than 200 hostages, primarily women and children, continued to be held by Islamist forces.
+It notes that the pattern of abuses and killings by rebel forces in these incidents rose to legal category of both war crimes and crimes against humanity.

-Human Rights Watch further stated, that two Kuwaiti nationals, Sheikh Hajjej al-Ajami and Shafi al-Ajami, apparently had a prominent role in collecting financial resources for the operation.
+The report found that two Kuwaiti nationals, Sheikh Hajjej al-Ajami and Shafi al-Ajami, had a prominent role in collecting financial resources for the operation.